reinier/reinierladan.nl/src/index.md

 <div class="img-content-rounded">
     <img src="/images/reinier-profile-2019.jpg" width="256" height="256" alt="profile picture of Reinier Ladan"/>
 </div>
-<h1 class="text-center">Hi, I'm Reinier Ladan 👋</h1>
+<h1 class="text-center">Hi, I'm Reinier Ladan</h1>

-**I'm currently available as a freelance (remote) product manager, design consultant or design lead.**

-As a seasoned professional in the media and tech industry, I have over two decades of experience in managing product teams, designing user interfaces, and building prototypes.
-I am confident that my extensive experience and proven track record of success make me a valuable addition to any tech and design team looking to bring their product vision to life.

-- 👋 Available for **freelance product management or design consultancy**
+- 👋 Available for **freelance product management, design consultancy, or design lead**
 - 🗺️ Open to both **on-site and remote work**
 - 🧑‍💻 [Feel free to connect on LinkedIn](https://www.linkedin.com/in/reinierladan)

+## About my professional life

+As a seasoned professional in the media and tech industry, I have over two decades of experience in managing product teams, designing user interfaces, and building prototypes.

 I'm based in the Amsterdam area of the Netherlands, and **I speak Dutch (native language), English, and Jira.** I work in the GMT+1 time zone and have my own dedicated office space at home.